BenRStutzman/conjulameos/README.md

 6. For conjugations with multiple correct answers, separate each conjugation with a forward slash (e.g. 'tu diz/dize').
-7. For conjugations that apply to all pronouns, include at least one space before the conjugation (e.g. '  querido' for partípio).
+7. For conjugations that apply to all pronouns, include at least one space before the conjugation (e.g. '  querido' for particípio).

-# Sound sources:
+## Sound sources:
 Correct: https://freesound.org/people/StavSounds/sounds/546082/
 Incorrect: https://freesound.org/people/Bertrof/sounds/131657/